ercan5535/Stock-Coin-Market-Recorder-Airflow-Lambda-Kafka-PySpark-Rds/README.md

 # Description

-In this project I created a data pipeline usign AWS technologies Lambda, EC2, RDS with Kafka, Spark and Airflow. <br>
+In this project I created a data pipeline using AWS technologies Lambda, EC2, RDS with Kafka, Spark and Airflow. <br>
 It was a good practice for working with cloud technologies. spark_cluster, lambda_function and kafka folders are for representation cloud parts, only Airflow works on local machine.

 Pipeline: